emmawalshdev/The-Book-bar/README.md

   * [Python 3](https://www.python.org/download/releases/3.0/)
   * [PIP](https://pypi.org/project/pip/)
   * [Git](https://git-scm.com/)

+Additionally, make sure that you also have the following set up:
   * [A MongoDB Atlas account](https://www.mongodb.com/)

 #### Forking the repository
 To fork the repository, the following steps must be followed:
 1. Navigate to the project repository [project repository](https://github.com/emmahartedev/The-Book-bar).

-2. Click "Fork"; located on the top right of the screen.
+2. Click "Fork", located on the top right of the screen.

 3. You have successfully forked the repository.
 A copy of the original project will now be copied to your account.

-4. Create an env.py file to store environmental variables.
-Add this to .gitignore to ensure it is not uploaded.
+4. Create an [env.py](https://pypi.org/project/env.py/) file to store environmental variables.
+Add this to [.gitignore](https://git-scm.com/docs/gitignore/en) file to ensure it is not uploaded.

-5. Run the application using the command: ```python 3 app.py```
+5. Run the application using the command: ```python3 app.py```

 #### Cloning the repository
 To clone the repository, the following steps must be followed: